benrvwn/figmaExam/README.md

 3. After installing the npm, run the application by running the ff. on the terminal `npm run dev`

 Note: In the span of 3 hours, I only manage to finished 3/4 of it.
-I just decided to continue finish it so that it will look good.